-13. Security Considerations
+12. Security Considerations

-The recording session is fundamentally a standard SIP dialog [RFC3261], therefore, the recording session can reuse any of the existing SIP security mechanism available for securing the recorded media as well as metadata.
-Other security considerations are outlined in the use cases and requirements document [RFC6341].
+The recording session is fundamentally a standard SIP dialog [RFC3261], therefore, the recording session can reuse any of the existing SIP security mechanism available for securing, session signaling, the recorded media as well as metadata.
+The use cases and requirements document [RFC6341] outlines the general security considerations, and the following describe specific security recommendations.